gtxaspec/wz_mini_hacks/README.md

 1. git clone the repo or download the repo zip
 2. copy all the files inside of SD_ROOT to your micro sd card
+3. __SSH is enabled, but is secured using public key authentication for security.
+Edit the file ```wz_mini/etc/ssh/authorized_keys``` and enter your public key here.
+If you need a simple guide, [how to use public key authentication](https://averagelinuxuser.com/how-to-use-public-key-authentication/)__

 ## Installation
 1. Turn off the camera
 2. Insert the micro sd memory card into the camera
 3. Turn on the camera
-4. The camera will proceed to boot, then you may connect via the IP address of your device using SSH, port 22.  username is root password is WYom2020.
+4. The camera will proceed to boot, then you may connect via the IP address of your device using SSH, port 22.
+The username is root.
 It may take a few minutes for the device to finish booting and connect to Wi-Fi, then launch the SSH server.
 Be patient.
+5. You may also login via the serial console, password is WYom2020

 ## Removal
 1. Delete the files you copied to the memory card, or remove the memory card all together.
 The next time you boot the camera, you will return to stock firmware.